AntonBaukin/embeddy/docs/system.md

 Embeddy system level has three main goals:

-1. Extract and start OSGi application from a single JAR archive that is solely enough to run itself as it includes both the bundles and the configuration that may be further extended with the JVM launch definitions.
+1. Extract and start the OSGi application from a single JAR archive that is solely enough to run itself as it includes both the bundles and the configuration that may be further extended with the JVM launch definitions.